How Game of Thrones May Be Teasing a Major Tyrion Reveal

 Following Rhaegal’s brutal death in “The Last of the Starks,” the fourth episode of Game of Thrones‘ eighth season, fans were horrified that only one of Daenerys’ three dragons is left standing for the fight against Cersei and Euron.
 But judging by the teaser trailer for episode five, this season’s highly-anticipated penultimate episode, it seems like more dragons could be on the way — and that Tyrion may be directly involved in this development.

 The clip opens with Tyrion slowly walking through the Chamber of the Painted Table in Dragonstone before pausing in front of a carving of a dragon on the wall.
 The camera lingers on this shot.
 The final moments then show Euron staring up into the sky with a confused look on his face as a dragon roars.
 Tyrion’s ultimate role in season 8 has yet to come into focus as most of his storyline so far has centered on him struggling with his loyalty to Daenerys and the growing concern that she is going mad.
-However, some fans have long theorized that Tyrion’s fasciation with dragons might foreshadow that he has a significant part to play in Targaryen history.
+However, some fans have long theorized that Tyrion’s fascination with dragons might foreshadow that he has a significant part to play in Targaryen history.

 In George R. R. Martin’s A Song of Ice and Fire book series, there are numerous hints that Tyrion may be a secret Targaryen and that he will be one of the three people involved in the three heads of the dragon prophecy.
 The three heads of the dragon prophecy comes from a book scene in which Daenerys has a vision of her brother Rhaegar in the House of the Undying in Qarth.
-Show watchers saw this sequence in season 2, but that sequence, along with a few others, was not included.
+Show watchers saw this sequence in season 2, but that scene, along with a few others, was not included.
 During the vision, Daenerys sees Rhaegar naming his newborn son Aegon — his second child with Elia Martell, not Jon, whose real name is also Aegon — as a wet nurse feeds him.

 “He has a song.
 He is the prince that was promised, and his is the song of ice and fire,” Rhaegar tells the nurse before looking directly at Daenerys and saying, “There must be one more.
 The dragon has three heads.”